 Judy Davis @JDavis55 is motivation, uplifting motivation!
 She’s the Direction Diva and I’m excited Elva Resa is working with her on a great new book/workbook for military spouses.
 Judy blogs, connects, and did I mention motivates?

-Buzzing about the place taking photos was Amy Bushatz@amybushatz managing editor of SpouseBUZZ.
+Buzzing about the place taking photos was Amy Bushatz, @amybushatz managing editor of SpouseBUZZ.
 Check out SpouseBUZZ for posts by other mil spouses about all kinds of mil life issues.
 And be sure to attend SpouseBUZZ events in your area – a great way to meet other mil spouses!

-Stephanie & Joyce will host a spouse event
+Stephanie & Joyce will host a spouse event in May at Quantico. |

 Those of you in the Quantico area have a SpouseBUZZ event coming up in May.
 Joyce Murray, director of Marine Corps Family Team Building at Quantico, won a set of books from MilitaryFamilyBooks.com at the summit.
 Joyce and her colleague Stephanie Taber will be hosting the May MCFTB event.